RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a power_expression

-See nnn for the syntax of a power_expression.
+See <!--TODO-->nnn for the syntax of a power_expression.

 If the power_expression is a prefix_expression then the value of the power_expression is the value of the prefix_expression.